lucAmbr0/lucAmbr0/README.md

 <h3> 🛠 &nbsp;Tech Stack</h3>

 - 💻 &nbsp;Working on <a href="https://github.com/lucAmbr0/school-times">School Times</a>, boost your school day with your all-in-one dashboard.
+- 💭 &nbsp;Brainstorming a new project involving a ReactJS app communicating with a Java backend with REST APIs
 - 🌐 &nbsp;Web development with ReactJS
 - 📒 &nbsp;Fourth year studying CS